coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    An abbreviation expects no precedence nor associativity, since it is parsed as an usual application.
-Abbreviations are used as much as possible by the Coq printers unless the modifier ``(only parsing)`` is given.
+Abbreviations are used as much as possible by the Rocq printers unless the modifier ``(only parsing)`` is given.

    An abbreviation is bound to an absolute name as an ordinary definition is